-We are a trio of obsessed harp tweakers, players, teachers, and our goal is to make the best harmonicas we can possibly make, be inspired by what people can do with this incredible instrument, and do all we can to inspire you to take it to your next level.
+We are obsessed harp tweakers, players, teachers, and our goal is to make the best harmonicas we can possibly make, be inspired by what people can do with this incredible instrument, and do all we can to inspire you to take it to your next level.

 The following quote is from the book “Harmonicas, Harps, and Heavy Breathers, by Kim Field: